-Pursuant to Article 19 of the Board of Directors Regulation and Article 5 of the Audit Committee Regulation, the Audit Committee is responsible for advising the Board of transactions with related parties.
+In addition to the above, pursuant to Article 19 of the Board of Directors Regulation and Article 5 of the Audit and Risk Committee Regulation, the Audit and Risk Committee is responsible for advising the Board of transactions with related parties.
 For the approval of such transactions, any directors or related individuals with a direct or indirect conflict of interest must refrain from participating in the discussion and vote on the corresponding resolutions or decisions.
 Any resolutions or decisions which affect these individuals in their role as director, such as their appointment or removal from the Board and similar concepts, are excluded from the aforementioned obligation.